On the Adversarial Robustness of Learning-based Conformal Novelty Detection

 \section{Introduction}

 Consider the problem setup where training samples of \emph{typical} events are collected and used for detecting abnormal events from a large number of testing samples, where the \emph{abnormal} events follow a different distribution from the typical ones.
-This problem, known as \emph{novelty detection} (e.g.,~\cite{blanchard2010semi}), has attracted much attention recently through the lens of conformal p-values~\cite{vovk2005algorithmic,shafer2008tutorial,bates2023testing,mary2022semi,liang2022integrative,marandon2024adaptive,bashari2023derandomized}.
+This problem, known as \emph{novelty detection} (e.g.,~\cite{blanchard2010semi}), has attracted much attention recently through the lens of conformal $p$-values~\cite{vovk2005algorithmic,shafer2008tutorial,bates2023testing,mary2022semi,liang2022integrative,marandon2024adaptive,bashari2023derandomized}.
 The underlying metric is the false discovery rate (FDR)~\cite{benjamini1995,benjamini2001control,efron2001empirical,genovese2002operating,storey2002direct} that quantifies the false positives in a large-scale test dataset.
 Several frameworks have been developed with provable FDR control, requiring only exchangeability of the data under the null hypothesis.
-In particular, the ingenious method called \emph{AdaDetect}~\cite{marandon2024adaptive} introduces an adaptive transformation of detection scores, learned from both null and alternative samples, that yields finite-sample FDR guarantees under exchangeability.
-AdaDetect can be viewed as an important extension of several existing approaches, including Bag of Null Statistics (BONus)~\cite{yang2021bonus} and FDR control using conformal p-values~\cite{bates2023testing} (see~\cite[Section~1.2]{marandon2024adaptive} for detailed comparisons among existing approaches).
+In particular, the ingenious method called \emph{AdaDetect}~\cite{marandon2024adaptive} by Marandon et al. introduces an adaptive transformation of detection scores, learned from both null and alternative samples, that yields finite-sample FDR guarantees under exchangeability.
+AdaDetect can be viewed as an important extension of several existing approaches, including the one-class classifier-based method by Bates et al.~\cite{bates2023testing} and also Bag of Null Statistics (BONus)~\cite{yang2021bonus} (see Section~1.2 from~\cite{marandon2024adaptive} for detailed comparisons).